Sesame Ginger Dressing

 Give your salads an Asian twist with this easy homemade Asian Sesame Ginger Dressing!
 It comes together in just 5 minutes (vegan, can be easily made gluten-free).

-Simple delicious dressings can really change the game of your boring salads.
-Try a few more of my favorites – Lemon Pepper Dressing, Green Goddess Salad Dressing, Avocado Lime Ranch Dressing, Mango Salad Dressing, Italian Dressing, Lemon Garlic Salad Dressing, and Red Wine Vinaigrette Dressing.
+Simple, delicious dressings can change the game of your boring salads.
+Try a few more of my favorites – Lemon Pepper Dressing, Green Goddess Salad Dressing, Avocado Lime Ranch Dressing, Mango Salad Dressing, and Lemon Garlic Salad Dressing.

 Sesame ginger dressing served in a bowl.

-Sesame Ginger Dressing is an easy, simple yet flavorful Asian-style salad dressing that will oomph up the taste of your boring salads immediately.
+Sesame Ginger Dressing is an easy, simple, yet flavorful Asian-style salad dressing that will immediately oomph up your boring salad’s taste.

 Its nutty, sweet, sour, and savory flavors surely add a refreshing taste that complements the crispy raw veggies very well!

-Not only for salads, but you can use this versatile sesame ginger sauce for a million other recipes.
+Not only for salads, but you can use this versatile sesame ginger sauce for many other recipes.
 I have mentioned a few ideas in the post below.

-This vegan dressing contains some of the most interesting ingredients such as sriracha, sesame oil, rice wine vinegar and gets a spicy kick from fresh ginger.
+This vegan dressing contains some of the most interesting ingredients, such as sriracha, sesame oil, and rice wine vinegar, and gets a spicy kick from fresh ginger.

-Homemade sesame ginger salad dressing is highly customizable also.
-Feel free to change the proportion of the ingredients to suit your taste.
+Homemade sesame ginger salad dressing is also highly customizable.
+You can change the proportion of the ingredients to suit your taste.

 This recipe will give you approximately 1 cup of dressing.
 You can easily scale the recipe up or down.